Unluckiest Sports Teams Of All Time

 - Buffalo Bills – American Football

 Despite the presence of O.J.
 Simpson and skilled wide receivers Haven Moses and Marlin Briscoe, the Bills finished 1-13, their worst record in franchise history.
-Coach John Rauch and owner Ralph Wilson clashed over the offseason over the trade of defensive player Ron McDole to Washington.
+Coach John Rauch and owner Ralph Wilson clashed in the offseason over the trade of defensive player Ron McDole to Washington.

 Despite these shortcomings, the Bills remain one of the most successful American football teams.
-Rausch resigned in the summer of 1968 when Harvey Johnson, who went 1-10-1 as the Bills interim head coach in 1968, was unable to resolve Buffalo’s offensive and defensive woes.
+Rausch resigned in the summer of 1968 when Harvey Johnson, who went 1-10-1 as Bill’s interim head coach in 1968, was unable to resolve Buffalo’s offensive and defensive woes.
 However, Buffalo Bills supporters continue to pine for the early 1990s.

 The squad did not have much success in the NFL and ended up being one of the most unlucky sports teams.
 Although they haven’t quite reached that level since then, there is some good news in that they haven’t reached rock bottom and become unwatchable, as some other series have.